-- Level 1 Investments reflect unadjusted quoted prices in active markets for identical assets. - Level 2 Investments reflect prices that are based on inputs that are either directly or indirectly observable for an asset (including quoted prices for similar assets), which may include inputs in markets that are not considered to be active.
+- Level 1 Investments reflect unadjusted quoted prices in active markets for identical assets. - Level 2 Investments reflect prices that are based on inputs that are either directly or indirectly observable for an asset (including quoted prices for similar assets), which may include inputs in markets that are not considered to be active. - Level 3 Investments reflect process based upon valuation techniques in which significant inputs or significant value drivers are unobservable.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2021 and 2020
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2022 and 2021